Spomky-Labs/jose/doc/OutputModes.md

     $signature4
 );

-// If succeded, $merged will contain all signatures
+// If succeeded, $merged will contain all signatures
 ```